1. Introduction

 -H "Authorization: bearer $(gcloud auth print-identity-token)"

-NOTE that to run this command from a terminal you will have to authenticate using gcloud CLI and to set the value of your project ID to the environment variable GOOGLE_CLOUD_PROJECT.
+NOTE that to run this command from a terminal you will have to authenticate using gcloud CLI and to set the value of your project ID to the environment variable GOOGLE_CLOUD_PROJECT

 Bonus

-The name of the function hello_http was defined as a default entry point for HTTP triggered Cloud Function when the Python runtime was selected.
-Alternative solution can be to keep get_order_list as the name of the function in the source code and to update the entry point field of the Cloud Function that is located above Inline Editor to the right from the Runtime field:
+as the name of the function in the source code and to update the entry point field of the Cloud Function that is located above Inline Editor to the right from the Runtime field:

-Changing the entry point from the hello_http to get_order_list will resolve the problem with deployment.
+Changing the entry point from the hello_http

 4. Cleanup